3 killed in crash of plane from North Carolina in New York | Business

 3 killed in crash of plane from North Carolina in New York

-Air traffic controllers lost contact with the plane shortly before 6 p.m.
-Sunday.
-The search for the plane was halted around 1 a.m. and resumed after daylight, authorities said.
+Air traffic controllers lost contact with the plane shortly before 6 pm on Sunday.
+The search for the plane was halted around 1 am and resumed after daylight, authorities said..

 - READ MORE ON: